Licensing new drivers and renewing an existing licence

 Back to top

 The Immigration Act 2016 came into force from 1st December 2016.
-A duty is placed on the Councils to carry out face to face checks will all licence applicants to ensure that licences are not issued to persons who do not have the correct 'right to work' documentation.
+A duty is placed on the councils to carry out face to face checks with all licence applicants to ensure that licences are not issued to persons who do not have the correct 'right to work' documentation.

-The new legislation relates to Private Hire and Hackney Carriage Drivers and Private Hire Operators.
-In addition we will continue to review all applications for licensed vehicle proprietors to ensure that they have the right to work (be self-employed) within the industry.
+The legislation relates to and hackney carriage & private hire drivers and private hire operators and the councils will continue to review all applications for licensed vehicle proprietors to ensure that they have the right to work (be self-employed) within the industry.

 All applicants, whether they are new or renewing a licence, will be invited to bring original documents as required by the Home Office, see what documents are required, to an application appointment where an officer from the Licensing Unit will check the documents to ensure: